Skip to main content

 })

-2. Define models
+2. Define your models

 Create src/db/models.ts: